tulliolo/mobybolt/guide/mobybolt/setup/reverse-proxy.md

 {: .note}
 Even if some services, such as Fulcrum, natively support encrypted communication, for simplicity and architectural cleanliness, we will still use nginx as a single point of access to all services.

-To follow this section, log in to your node as `admin` user via Secure Shell (SSH) and access the project's home:
+To follow this section, log in to your node as `satoshi` user via Secure Shell (SSH) and access the project's home:

 ```sh
 $ cd $HOME/apps/mobybolt